northportio/northportio.github.io/_posts/2024-09-14-Home-Assistant-Emergency-Alert.md

 Alert Tone 2: 950.5Hz
 ```

-For reverence, [this](https://www.youtube.com/watch?v=jWqy05IgQGs) is what it sounds like.
+For reference, [this](https://www.youtube.com/watch?v=jWqy05IgQGs) is what it sounds like.

 Once you have this info, this is where the Raspberry Pi, RTL-SDR, and a little python comes in.
 I used ChatGPT to get this to work flawlessly.